cerb/cerb.github.io/_docs/getting_started/contacts.md

   tagline: The audience you serve
 ---

-The clients, customers, partners, and other individuals that workers interact with are **contacts**.
+**Contacts** are the clients, customers, partners, and other individuals that workers interact with.

 <div class="cerb-screenshot">
 <img src="/assets/images/docs/using-cerb/contacts/contacts.png" class="screenshot">